-Table II shows that children attributes such as pets in 6, coloured toys in 16, not school going in 4, thumb sucking seen in 2, pica in 3, absence of hand washing in 7, use of Kohl in 3 and herbal medications in 4 had high blood lead level.
-The difference was significant (P< 0.05).
+Table III, graph I shows that children attributes such as thumb sucking seen in 2, pica in 3, absence of hand washing in 8, pets in 4, coloured toys in 16, not school going in 4, use of Kohl in 3 and herbal medications in 2 had high blood lead level.
+The difference was significant (P < 0.05).